The Importance of Play

 The five characteristics of learning through play.

-Neuroscience educator, teacher, and public speaker, Nathan Wallis provides useful videos that can help with ideas about learning at home:
+Neuroscience educator, teacher, and public speaker, Nathan Wallis provided useful videos during Covid that help with ideas about learning at home:

 Outdoor play